Non-domestic rates (business rates)

 Non-Domestic Rates (Scotland) Bill

 The Non-Domestic Rates Bill will deliver the primary legislation necessary to implement a number of the recommendations of the Barclay review of non-domestic rates.
-The Bill will be introduced during this current term of Parliament.
+The Bill will be introduced during this current term of parliament in 2018 to 2019.

 Among other measures that are aimed at supporting growth, the Bill will include: